Last updated on August 3rd, 2023 at 11:01 pm

 Recall that Maina was accused of embezzling N2 billion pension fund during the regime of ex-President Goodluck Jonathan.

-Maina was like Diezani Madueke, a former Petroleum Minister during the PDP’s reign who was accused of embezzling several billions of naira.
+Maina was like a former Petroleum Minister Diezani Madueke, during the PDP’s reign who was accused of embezzling several billions of naira and alleged that she bought buying expensive bras.